Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 Currently the UI only allows for control using 2D mapping and navigation.

 ### Manual teleop control
 Allowing for manual robot control through UI.
-W, S, A, D keys can be used for driving.
+W, S, A, D and spacebar keys can be used for driving as follows:
+* W - Drive forwards
+* D - Drive backwards
+* A - Rotate to left
+* D - Rotate to right
+* Spacebar - Stop movement

 ### Mapping
 Maps the environment around the robot while the operator manually controls it.